 Is Your Declawed Cat Always Anxious?

 Declawed cats can suffer from anxiety.

-It is not surprising that declawed cats have anxiety problem as their main form of defense, their claws have been removed.
-Not only that, because of the operation, the cat may now find it difficult to hold and grab toys and may show little interest in playing with toys unless encouraged patiently.
+It is not surprising that declawed cats have anxiety problems because, as their main form of defense, their claws have been removed.
+Not only that, because of the declawing operation, the cat may now find it difficult to hold and grab toys and may show little interest in playing with toys unless encouraged patiently.